glysellin/glysellin/README.md

 The shopping cart contents are stored in the Cart model and the cart id in a permanent cookie.

-The abandonned carts can be used as a metric, to contact back the users, or be cleaned with a custom rake task.
+The abandoned carts can be used as a metric, to contact back the users, or be cleaned with a custom rake task.
 This is up to you and not managed by Glysellin.